kabasilim/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. 16-whatsnext --> Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 18. 17-hidethisword --> Display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+19. 18-letteronly --> Display all lines of the file /etc/ssh/sshd_config starting with a letter.
+    * include capital letters as well